mhamri/kuku-kube-prank/README.md

 Extra
 --------
 it's a project just for fun. keep it fun and enjoy it and use it on your own risk!
-I don't accept any responsiblity if your friends after they understood about the cheat punch you in the face .
+I don't accept any responsiblity if your friends after they understood about the cheat punch you in the face or any other kind of damage/loss.